wxr001/static_print/README.md

 # static_print
 This project is a **C++14** header-only library that helps you debugging the TMP codes by printing out the type name in warning messages.

-Compared with traditional stop-the-world methos like `no type named ...`, this library don't stop the compiling process.
-Therefore you can use this in a recursion to know the details.
+Compared with traditional stop-the-world methods like `no type named ...`, this library don't stop the compiling process.
+It just gives you a "harmless" warning message.

 ## Usage